giacomolanciano/udacity-cloud-devops-capstone/README.md

 # Udacity Cloud DevOps Engineer Nanodegree - Capstone Project

+## Project Overview

+In this project, I have applied the skills and knowledge acquired throughout the Cloud DevOps Nanodegree program, such
+as:

+- Working with AWS
+- Using Jenkins to implement CI/CD pipelines
+- Building Docker containers
+- Deploying Kubernetes clusters with CloudFormation

+The project consists of a rather simple containerized Nginx application that is deployed to an AWS EKS cluster.
+All the required steps are automated through a Jenkins pipeline, that is triggered as soon as new commits are pushed to the remote GitHub repository.

-## Jenkins
+## Jenkins Server Setup

-Jenkins setup on EC2 is partially automated via a CloudFormation script, to be launched with `make jenkins-create` (**Note:** a file named `jenkins-setup-params.json` must be filled with the required information).
-Although, the installation procedure must be completed through the GUI.
-Login to Jenkins interface, using the URL outputted by the CloudFormation script, and install the following plugins:
+Jenkins setup on AWS EC2 is partially automated via a CloudFormation script, that can be run with `make jenkins-create`.
+Before running the script, the file `cloudformation/jenkins-setup-params.json` must be created and filled with the required information (`cloudformation/jenkins-setup-params.json.template` is available as a template).

+After the stack creation has terminated with success, the installation procedure must be completed through the Jenkins GUI.
+Login to Jenkins, using the URL listed among the outputs of the CloudFormation script, and install the following
+plugins:

 - Blue Ocean (version `1.23`, available [here](https://updates.jenkins.io/download/plugins/blueocean/))
 - GitHub API (version `1.115`, available [here](http://updates.jenkins-ci.org/download/plugins/github-api/))